Faculty Grants Handbook

 PIs should work with the Career Development Office to hire any Barnard student on their grant.
-Forms, instructions for hiring, Federal Work Study information, and other information can be found on the Career Development webpage.
+Forms, instructions for hiring, Federal Work Study information, and other information can be found on the Student Employment Services Webpage.

 The Office of Management and Budget (OMB) Circular A-110 sets forth standards for grants administration in higher education institutions.
 Federal grantees making one or more of the following changes must request prior approval from the sponsor: